kruschid/refine-pocketbase/README.md

 <a href="https://www.buymeacoffee.com/kruschid" target="_blank"><img width="200px" src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" ></a>

-## Refine PocketBase Starter
+## Refine PocketBase Starter Template

 If you're tired of setting up another PocketBase instance, installing frontend dependencies, and building CI/CD pipelines, but would rather start shipping features or prototypes right away, I would be more than happy if you could try the headless [`refine-pocketbase-starter`](https://github.com/kruschid/refine-pocketbase-starter) template.
 You can choose any UI library you prefer. `refine-pocketbase-starter` also includes a GitHub Actions workflow that builds a Docker image containing both PocketBase and your frontend.
 For easy self-hosting, the Docker image will be stored in your GitHub container registry (private or public) each time you push a new version tag.
+However, alternative container registries can also be used.
 Just follow the instructions in the documentation.
 If you have further questions, don't hesitate to ask in my [Discord channel](https://discord.gg/BCGmvSSJBk).